gfranzini/tracer-manual/configuration/step-1-preprocessing.md

 ### KJV.prep

 This is the result file of the preprocessing step.
-If you look carefully, you’ll notice that sentence 4000001 contains the words get and make, which are the preprocessed versions of the original beginning and created (see Figure 4.9).
-The lemmatisation settings have erroneously replaced beginning with get and the synonym replacement has changed created to make.
+If you look carefully, you’ll notice that sentence `4000001` contains the words `get` and `make`, which are the preprocessed versions of the original `beginning` and `created` \(see Figure 4.9\).
+The lemmatisation settings have erroneously replaced `beginning` with `get` and the synonym replacement has changed `created` to `make`.
 These settings can be changed in order to correct any mistakes.
-Similarly, in sentence 4000006, the archaic term midst has not been replaced with the modern equivalent middle but it could if we wanted!
-For this reason, it’s important that you thoroughly check the KJV.prep file beforemoving onto the next step.
+Similarly, in sentence `4000006`, the archaic term `midst` has not been replaced with the modern equivalent middle but it could if we wanted!
+For this reason, it’s important that you thoroughly check the `KJV.prep` file before moving onto the next step.

 ### KJV.prep.inv

-inv stands for inverted list.
-It shows you that a specific word (first number) appears in a specific verse (second number) in a specific position (third number).
+`inv` stands for _inverted_ list.
+It shows you that a specific word \(first number\) appears in a specific verse \(second number\) in a specific position \(third number\).

 ### KJV.prep.meta

 This file provides overview information about the preprocessing tasks, the settings and the results.
 For example, it tells us that 103,673 words out of the entire corpus were lemmatised.

 ## Understanding Preprocessing